We care a lot about the N.Y., S.F. and L.A.P.D.

 - Played with Hank Scorpio in The Simpsons.
 His compassionate nature and the new job he hired Homer for seem too good to be true.
 He genuinely is a Benevolent Boss who truly does care for his employees.
 He also happens to be a Bond Villain trying to take over the world.

-- Bio-Technical Corporate Concern Limited Company.
+- Sheep in the Big City: Bio-Technical Corporate Concern Limited Company.
 We have no idea what we sell.